We Deal in Lead A Weird West Gunslinger Adventure Game

 Adventures #

-What type of adventures can a player expect?
+What adventures can a player expect?

-• Defend a village against roving bandits
+• Defend a village against roving bandits.

-• Hunt a monstrous machine stealing children
+• Hunt a monstrous machine stealing children.

-• Broker peace between warring factions
+• Broker peace between warring factions.

-• Protect a caravan travelling through dangerous territory
+• Protect a caravan travelling through dangerous territory.

-• Explore other worlds via lost slip doors
+• Explore other worlds via lost slip doors.

 Principles for Wardens #

-Information
+Information #

-• Provide useful information as characters explore the game world
+• Provide useful information as characters explore.

-• Players don’t roll dice to learn about their circumstances
+• Players don’t roll dice to learn about their circumstances.

-• Be helpful and direct answering questions
+• Be helpful and direct answering questions.

-• Respond honestly, describe consistently, and let them know they can ask questions
+• Respond honestly, describe consistently, and let them know they can ask questions.

-Difficulty
+Difficulty #

-• Default to context and realism rather than numbers and mechanics
+• Default to context and realism rather than numbers and mechanics.

-• If something a player wants to do is impossible, no roll accomplishes it
+• If something a player wants to do is impossible, no roll accomplishes it.

 • Is what the player describes and how they leverage it sensible?
 It happens!